 Refer to Chapter Two and Method 3500 for guidance in choosing the appropriate extraction procedure.
-In general, water samples are extracted at a neutral pH with methylene chloride using a separatory funnel (Method 3510) or a continuous liquid-liquid extractor (Method 3520), or other appropriate technique.
-Solid samples are extracted with hexane-acetone (1:1) or methylene chloride-acetone (1:1) using one of the Soxhlet extraction (Method 3540 or 3541), pressurized fluid extraction (Method 3545), ultrasonic extraction (Method 3550), or other appropriate technique.
+In general, water samples are extracted at a neutral pH with methylene chloride using a separatory funnel (Method 3510), a continuous liquid-liquid extractor (Method 3520), solid-phase extraction (Method 3535), or other appropriate technique.
+Solid samples are extracted with hexane-acetone (1:1) or methylene chloride-acetone (1:1) using one of the Soxhlet extraction methods (Method 3540 or 3541), pressurized fluid extraction (Method 3545), microwave extraction (Method 3546), ultrasonic extraction (Method 3550), or other appropriate technique.
+Solid samples may also be extracted using supercritical fluid extraction (Method 3562).

 NOTE: Hexane-acetone (1:1) may be more effective as an extraction solvent for organochlorine pesticides in some environmental and waste matrices than is methylene chloride-acetone (1:1).
-Relative to the methylene chloride-acetone mixture, use of hexane-acetone generally reduces the amount of interferences that are extracted and improves signal-to-noise.
+Relative to the methylene chloride-acetone mixture, the use of hexane-acetone generally reduces the amount of interferences that are extracted and improves the signal-to-noise ratio.